← Guides

 1. Get the dates in and move them down the pipeline

-Start in Shows.
+Start in Shows (you'll need to be signed in).
 Add each date and let it sit at hold while routing firms up; flip it to confirmed once the offer's signed.
 The pipeline (inquiry → offer → hold → confirmed → advancing → day-of → completed → settled) is the single source of truth for where every date stands.
 More on the stages in Managing your shows.

 2. Group them with Plan Tour

 Once a run of dates is confirmed, use Plan Tour to group them.
-That's what unlocks per-tour profitability later, so do it before you start spending.
+Grouping is what unlocks per-tour profitability and tour reports later (a Plus/Pro feature), so do it before you start spending.

 3. Set timezone + showtime on each show